Be Your Own Bodyguard – Personal & Staff Safety At Home and In Foreign Countries

 Although security and safety management have traditionally been considered separately, in today’s operating environment, they are much more closely aligned.
 After all, if a workforce is not secure, how can it be truly safe?To Part 2

 About the Author:

-Dr Paul Johnston is a lead consultant and facilitator at Safety Dimensions.
-He holds a PhD in Public Safety Risk Management, Graduate Certificate in Occupational Hygiene Engineering and a Bachelor of Behavioural Science (WHS & Organisational Change Facilitation).
+Dr Paul Johnston holds a PhD in Public Safety Risk Management, a Graduate Certificate in Occupational Hygiene Engineering and a Bachelor of Behavioural Science (WHS & Organisational Change Facilitation).
 Paul also has professional certifications in risk management and anti-terrorism.

 With over 20 years of Health, Safety, Environment & Security Risk Management experience in both the public and private sectors, Paul continues to provide operational, management system consulting, research & analysis, and training services to a wide range of industry groups throughout Australia and internationally.